Nip404/Maze-Game/README.md

 # Maze-Generator
 A graphical maze generator in Python 3.x using the Pygame library.

-The algorithm used is the [Recursive Backtracking algorithm](https://en.wikipedia.or/wiki/Maze_generation_algorithm#Recursive_backtracker).
+The algorithm used is the [Recursive Backtracking algorithm](https://en.wikipedia.or/wiki/Maze_generation_algorithm#Recursive_backtracker).  \

-I am planning to implement the A* algorithm to solve the mazes.
+I am planning to implement the [Wall follower algorithm](https://en.wikipedia.org/wiki/Maze_solving_algorithm#Wall_follower) to solve the mazes, as the algorithm creates a perfect maze.

 # Shortcuts
 - Press any key to reset the maze.